Updated 02/28/2025

 Understanding the Legislation

-On September 27, 2022, California Governor Gavin Newsom signed Senate Bill (SB) 1162, part of which expands California pay data reporting obligations.
-The goal of California’s SB 1163 Pay Equity law is to:
+On September 27, 2022, California Governor Gavin Newsom signed Senate Bill (SB) 1162, which expanded California pay data reporting obligations.
+The goal of California’s SB 1163 Pay Equity law was to:

 - Identify pay discrimination